iAmGiG/FullStackDeveloper/README.md

-# This project atempts to reflect a functional web site for a modern restaurant
+# This project attempts to reflect a functional web site for a modern restaurant

 ## Title